danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 }
 ```

-For classroom teaching purpose, we have created a much simplier version[^tofu2] of the moving tofus (just simple squares) aiming to walkthrough the class-object creation in a live coding environment by using the first 4 steps guidelines.
+For teaching purposes, we have created a much more simple version[^tofu2] for moving tofus (using simple squares) aiming to walkthrough the class-object creation in a live coding environment by using the first four steps as guidelines.[winnie: this needs explaining better - see L's comments /g]

 ## Class-Object creation

-It requires some planning before you start coding if you want to implement a class-object in your own program.
-In a nutshell, an object consists of attributes/properties and actions/behaviors, and all these hold and manage data in which the data can be used and operation can be performed.
+Implementing a class-object in your program needs some planning.
+Objects consist of attributes/properties and actions/behaviors, and all these hold and manage data so it can be used and operations can be performed. [winnie: check this to /g]

-- **(Step 1) Naming**: Give a name for your class.
+- **(Step 1) Naming**: Name your class.
-- **(Step 2) Properties**: What are the attributes/properties of tofu?
+- **(Step 2) Properties**: What are tofu's attributes/properties?
-- **(Step 3) Behaviors**: What are the actions/behaviors of tofu?
+- **(Step 3) Behaviors**: What are tofu's actions/behaviors?
-- **(Step 4) Object creation & usage**: After the basic setup of the class structure, next is to create a tofu object that can display on a screen.
+- **(Step 4) Object creation & usage**: After setting up the class structure, the next step is is to create a tofu object that can be displayed on screen.
-- **(Step 5) Trigger point & logic**: Think with the holistic logic.
+- **(Step 5) Trigger point & logic**: Think holistically.

-It is by no means saying the steps should be in the exact sequence as stated.
-Of course one might think about a program or a game in a holistic way at the beginning and come up with the different object instances afterwards.
-As such, the steps is just a suggested guideline especially for beginners who are encountering class-object creation in their first time.
-Based on our teaching experience, students usually found difficult to implement their own objects and we hope it is useful to have some steps, keywords and questions to facilitate the crafting of objects.
+By no means do the steps need to be exactly as listed.
+Of course, you could think about a program or game in a holistic way from the beginning, and come up with the various object instances later.
+As such, the steps are just a suggestion, particularly for beginners encountering class-object creation for the first time.
+Our teaching experience has shown us that students generally find it difficult to implement their own objects, and we hope it is useful to have some steps, keywords, and questions to facilitate the crafting of objects.

 ## Exercise in class

 **1. Tinkering**
-- Modify the different values to understand the function/syntax
+- Modify the different values to understand their function/syntax.

 **2. Discussion in groups:**
-- Identify a game that you are familiar with, and describe the characters/objects by using the concept and vocabulary of class and object.
+- Identify a game that you are familiar with and describe the characters/objects using the class, and object concepts and vocabulary.
 Can you identify the classes and objects within the chosen example?
-- Given that the creation of objects requires the concept of abstraction, and following some of the introductory ideas for this chapter, can you use the sample code or your game as an example to think through some of the political implications of class/object abstraction?
+- Given that the creation of objects requires the concept of abstraction, and in line with some of the introductory ideas for this chapter, can you use sample code from your game as an example to think through some of the political implications of class/object abstraction?
 Does the fact that this is a game allow for further reflection on the way everyday activities (such as enjoying tofu) become object-oriented?

 ## Further notes

-**`function preload(){}`:** In this game we have used an animated gif - pacman that can be controlled by pressing certain keycodes.
-To have the image draw on a canvas, you need to use the function `loadImage()` to load the image file before the program runs the `setup()` and `draw()`.
+**`function preload(){}`:** In this game we have used an animated gif, i.e. Pacman that can be controlled by pressing certain key codes.
+To have the image drawn on the canvas, you need to use the function `loadImage()` to load the image file before the program runs `setup()` and `draw()`.

-**`image()`:** To use, dislay and technically draw the image onto the p5.js canvas, `image()` is used and take arguments on which image, x position, y position, the width of an image and the height of it.
+**`image()`:** To use, dislay, and technically draw the image on the p5.js canvas, `image()` is used to take arguments on which image, x position, y position, the width of an image and the height of it. [winnie: this doesn't make sense, rewrite /g]

-**Tofu's shape:** As already introduced in chapter 2 - Variable Geometry, we have reused the related syntaxes such as `rect()`, `vertex()`, `beingShape()` and `endShape()`.
-But this time we use the typographic characters for the emoji by using the `text()` and `textSize()` functions.
+**The tofu's shape:** As introduced in chapter 2 - Variable Geometry, we have reused the related syntax such as `rect()`, `vertex()`, `beingShape()` and `endShape()`.
+We will now also use  typographic characters by using the `text()` and `textSize()` functions.

-**A game:** The program is a typical game with an end point (eating tofu is gamified).
-Functions `checkEating()` and `checkResult()` are used to count how many tofus are eaten (with the variable `score`) and how many tofus have not been eated and regarded as wastage (with the variable `lose`).
-In the end, these two variables are compared.
-A game over message will be shown if the wastage is bigger than the eaten tofus (`lose > score`), and (by using the symbol `&&`) the game provides two chances of tofu's wastage. `noLoop()` is used to stop the program from looping, and as such the canvas is freezed.
+**A game:** The program is a typical game with an end result.
+The functions `checkEating()` and `checkResult()` are used to count how many tofus have been eaten (using the variable `score`) and how many tofus have not been eaten, and are regarded as wastage (with the variable `lose`).
+These two variables are compared in the end.
+A 'game over' message is shown if the wastage is bigger than the eaten tofus (`lose > score`), and (by using the symbol `&&`) the game provides two chances.[winnie: explain? /g] `noLoop()` is used to stop the program from looping, and as such the canvas is frozen.

 **Arithmetic operators:** There is new arithmetic syntax beyond simply `=`, `+`, `-`, `*`, `/`, such as `+=` in `tableX+=texture_width;` and `edgeX+=texture_width;`.
 See the list below: